mileyan/pseudo_lidar/README.md

 # Pseudo-LiDAR from Visual Depth Estimation: Bridging the Gap in 3D Object Detection for Autonomous Driving
+This paper has been accpeted by Conference on Computer Vision and Pattern Recognition ([CVPR](http://cvpr2019.thecvf.com/)) 2019.
 We will release the code soon.

 [